Jakus23/alphabet-of-thought/README.md

 ## relationships (the implied “token predicates”)

-1. is-a (indentation on the next line between one concept, another or a terminal, or between an attribute and a terminal)
+1. is-a (indentation on the next line between one concept and another concept)

 ```
     Organization
         Business
             ... “an organization is-a business”

 ```

 2. has-a (indentation from a concept or terminal to an attribute or indentation from a concept or terminal and the header of a markdown table)